Aisha Thalia Posts Nearly Nude Photo On Instagram

 Monday’s post garnered over 20,000 likes and a bevy of admiring comments from fans.

-“I literally just said ‘Ohhhh my’ out loud,” said one person, followed by giggling/heart/flame emoji.
+“I literally just said ‘Ohhhh my’ out loud,” one person wrote, followed by giggling, heart, and flame emoji.

-“How did [the photographer] take this pic and compose himself[?]” inquired another. “lol all my friends are used to seeing me naked,” Aisha replied.
+“How did [the photographer] take this pic and compose himself[?]” inquired another.

+“lol all my friends are used to seeing me naked,” Aisha replied.

-“Sis!!! you make me want to move into a tree house in the forest!” exclaimed one more follower.
+“Sis!!! you make me want to move into a tree house in the forest!” a third follower exclaimed.

 Aisha responded that the trip she was on made her want to move into a tree house, too.